Zac-Digital/fh-services/docs/arch/README.md

 Please note that not all technical decisions are architectural decisions.
 An architectural decision relates to:

 - changes at the module (such as dotnet namespace) or component level (structural changes)
-- architectural characteristcs (also known as  NFRs or CFRs)
+- architectural characteristics (also known as  NFRs or CFRs)
 - dependencies
 - external interfaces
 - construction techniques